anthonyraj/word-of-grace-apps/README.md

 * Fetch the posts and provide the details needed to render the sermon listing on the mobile

 ### Notes
-* Ideally it would be great if the wordpress rest api (https://developer.wordpress.org/rest-api/reference) had a way to get the audio url directly as an atribute
+* Ideally it would be great if the wordpress rest api:[link](https://developer.wordpress.org/rest-api/reference) had a way to get the audio url directly as an atribute
 * Currently the audio url is embedded within the content and needs regular expression to parse it out

 ### Version 1